Apply for the Master of Aviation Medicine (MAvMed) through the Wellington campus in 2014Apply Now

 The Master of Aviation Medicine (MAvMed) is available through Distance Learning.

-Please contact the Programme Manager, Katherine Harris, before enrolling for this programme.
+Please contact the Programme Manager before enrolling for this programme.

 Regulations for the Degree of Master of Aviation Medicine (MAvMed)

 - Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences) on the advice of the Board of the Faculty of Medicine, which must be satisfied that the applicant has the ability and experience to proceed to the programme.

 - Every applicant shall have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Board of the Faculty of Medicine.